-Scuba diving with bull sharks in Playa del Carmen may sound like the last thing you would want to do on vacation, but every year from November to March hundreds of people come to Playa del Carmen to have close shark encounters.
+Scuba diving with bull sharks in Playa del Carmen may sound like the last thing you would want to do on vacation, but every year from November to March hundreds of people come to Playa del Carmen to have close encounters with large female bull sharks.

 Now when you think of shark diving you probably think of Cocos Island, South Africa, French Polynesia or cage diving in Isla Guadalupe, but not many people know that Playa del Carmen offers great shark diving from November

 “Sharks are essential, without sharks, reef eco systems would collapse and considering that 2/3 of the population depend on fish for food this means 2/3 of the population would starve.”

 During the winter months when the Caribbean Sea cools slightly, a large number of pregnant bull sharks congregate in the waters around Playa del Carmen.
 As the water warms slightly the sharks move farther south to shallower water mangroves where they will give birth (or pup) to 10-15 live baby bull sharks.
 More than likely the female sharks that gather in Playa del Carmen will later give birth to hundreds of baby sharks.

 This provides scuba divers, underwater photographers, adventurers, and wildlife lovers the perfect opportunity to observe 10-20 bull sharks underwater.

 A large number of pregnant bull sharks take the trip to the Caribbean sea during the winter months while the water cools slightly.
 As the weather warms up, they migrate towards shallower waters to give birth to 10- 15 baby sharks.
 It just so happens that Playa del Carmen is surrounded by many mangroves providing the perfect shallow location for these baby sharks to be born!